Rerun tests on GitLab

 - Go to the Test listing to view failed test cases.

-- Hover over the failed test name.
+- Hover over the failed test name to display the action icons.

 We're sorry to hear that.
 Please share your feedback so we can do better